Adapting regression equations to minimize the mean squared error of predictions made using covariate data from a gis

 Abstract:

-Regression equations between a response variable and candidate explanatory variables are often estimated using a training set of data from closely observed locations but are then applied using covariate data held in a GIS to pbkp_redict the response variable at locations throughout a region.
-When the regression assumptions hold and the GIS data are free from error, this procedure gives unbiased estimates of the response variable and minimizes the pbkp_rediction mean squared error.
-However, when the explanatory variables in the GIS are recorded with substantially greater errors than were present in the training set, this procedure does not minimize the pbkp_rediction mean squared error.
-A theoretical argument leads to the proposal of an adaptation for regression equations to minimize the pbkp_rediction mean squared error.
+Regression equations between a response variable and candidate explanatory variables are often estimated using a training set of data from closely observed locations but are then applied using covariate data held in a GIS to predict the response variable at locations throughout a region.
+When the regression assumptions hold and the GIS data are free from error, this procedure gives unbiased estimates of the response variable and minimizes the prediction mean squared error.
+However, when the explanatory variables in the GIS are recorded with substantially greater errors than were present in the training set, this procedure does not minimize the prediction mean squared error.
+A theoretical argument leads to the proposal of an adaptation for regression equations to minimize the prediction mean squared error.
 The effectiveness of this adaptation is demonstrated by a simulation study and by its application to an equation for tree growth rate. © 1997 Taylor & Francis Group, LLC.

 Año de publicación: